David Lee Zweifler

 January 10, 2022.
 Little Blue Marble.
 My first pro-sale, this cli-fi story shows how multi-billionaires have the power to put themselves in charge of critical activities that they are not suited for, temperamentally or intellectually.
 (Included in the Little Blue Marble 2022: Warmer Worlds anthology.
 (Available on Amazon or Kindle.)

 July 31, 2023.
 Martian Magazine A data scientist uses Artificial Intelligence trained on hacked data to find out why his missing girlfriend dumped him, but the AI connects the dots faster than he expects.
+(Publication defunct.)

 About

-David Lee Zweifler spent decades writing non-fiction in jobs that took him around the world, including long stints in Jakarta, Hong Kong, and New York City.
-David worked for companies like Bear Stearns, Bloomberg, Burson-Marsteller, and Finastra.During the day, David creates memoirs, thought leadership, and other ghostwriting projects for senior executives in analytics, artificial intelligence, financial technology, private equity, and semiconductor manufacturing.By night, he writes fiction, currying favor with the robot overlords.
-He has upcoming work in Calliope Interactive and Nature Futures.David resides with his family, two cats, and the world's finest puppy in New York’s Hudson River Valley.Learn more about David in these interviews in Analog Science Fiction and Fact.
+David Lee Zweifler (he/him) spent decades writing non-fiction in jobs that took him around the world, including long stints in Jakarta, Hong Kong, and New York City.
+David worked for companies like Bear Stearns, Bloomberg, Burson-Marsteller, and Finastra.During the day, David creates memoirs, thought leadership, and other ghostwriting projects for senior executives in analytics, artificial intelligence, financial technology, private equity, and semiconductor manufacturing.By night, David writes speculative fiction, currying favor with the robot overlords and old gods.
+David has recent work in The Saturday Evening Post, Analog, and Nature Futures, and he is currently querying his first novel.David resides with his family, two cats, and the world's finest (not the smartest, to be sure) dog in New York’s Hudson River Valley.Learn more about David in his interview in Analog Science Fiction and Fact.